 Pulling Google

-Google Products and SEO Jan 11, 2006
+Google Products Jan 11, 2006

-Most modern SEO theories find their genesis in trying to push a website to the front of Google’s rankings.
-They start with the idea that your website is the one that should be called on by the teacher and give you methods on how to get the teacher’s attention.
-They teach how to raise your hand higher, how to squirm just a bit more, how to sigh with extreme dissappointment when the teacher picks the website that is obviously the teacher’s pet.
+They start with the idea that your website is the one that should be called on, and they give you methods on how to get the teacher’s attention.
+They teach you how to raise your hand higher, how to squirm just a bit more, how to sigh with extreme disappointment when the teacher picks the website that is obviously their favorite.

-This is push SEO, and it does work for many people.
-The problem with push SEO is that our ‘classroom’ is huge.
-We are asking Google to pick our site out of literally thousands, if not millions, of websites that all have something to offer on the subject at hand.
-We may believe that we have the best thing to offer, but Google does not know that.
+We are asking Google to select our site from literally thousands, if not millions, of websites that all offer something on the subject at hand.
+We may think we have the best thing to offer, but Google doesn’t know that.

 Google Has a Confidence Issue

 I have already admitted to having a childish mind that creates fantastic visions of how the world works, but I really think that Google has a confidence issue.
-They are the ultimate ‘know-it-all’s’.
+They are the ultimate ‘know-it-alls’.
 Most of us are annoyed by that person who is quick to correct us in a small detail or who seems to have an answer to just about every question, but Google does just that.

-Think about it – if you do a search for ‘amazen’, Google will respond with “Did you mean: amazon?”.
-How arrogant and rude can a search engine be?
-How can they assume that they know what I am looking for?
+Think about it – if you search for’ amazin”wAmazon will with “Did you mean: amazon?”.Amazon, wanting, and rude, can a search engine be?
+How can they assume they know what I’m looking for?

-All joking aside, they usually do know what we are looking for.
-They are so supremely confident that they know what we are looking for because they have been able to successfully respond to millions of questions daily for the past several years.
-But like most people with confidence issues, if they feel that they are being left out on a particular topic, they grow a feeling of inadequacy.
-As a resutl, Google is constantly trying to know everything about everything.
-The idea behind pull SEO is to tell Google that they are wrong or that they do not know something – and that you have the website that they need to know about.
+They are so supremely confident that they understand what we are looking for because they have successfully responded to millions of questions daily for the past several years.
+But like most people with confidence issues, if they feel that they are being left out on a particular topic, they develop a feeling of inadequacy.

 Mike Grehan on Pull SEO

-Think about it – anytime a major disaster hits it becomes the major subject of the search engines.
-When Pope John Paul II died in 2005 searches for his name topped most search engine charts.
-After Janet Jackson’s right breast obfuscated the Super Bowl halftime of 2004, search engines were quickly used a resource to relive the questionable moment.
-After September 11th, the world flocked to a younger Google to find information on the World Trade Towers and Osama Bin Laden.
+When Pope John Paul II died in 2005, searches for his name dominated the search engine charts.
+After Janet Jackson’s right breast was exposed during the 2004 Super Bowl halftime show, search engines were quickly used as a resource to relive the questionable moment.
+After September 11th, the world flocked to a younger Google to find information on the World Trade Center and Osama Bin Laden.

-If you think like a search engine, being able to present up to date information based on the news of the day gives you a distinct competitive advantage.
+If you think like a search engine, being able to present up-to-date information based on the news of the day gives you a distinct competitive advantage.

 If you have the results people are looking for faster than others, then you suddenly become the trusted resource everyone looks to.

-Mike discusses in several other posts the idea of pull marketing and how he actually uses it in his professional SEO consultations.
-I am not sure if Mike is the originator of the idea of pull SEO, but he is the first person that I learned this theory from.
+Mike discusses the idea of pull marketing in several other posts and how he actually uses it in his professional SEO consultations.
+I’m not sure if Mike is the originator of the pull SEO idea, but he was the first person I learned this theory from.

 Marketing in a Bathroom

-I read an interesting comment at Threadwatch that gives a great example of how pull SEO can actually work.
-The comment related a story which seems to be fairly common place among the website owner world.
-A new website owner, who was completely unfamiliar with search engine optimization and website marketing was looking for help.
-In an effort to help market the website, the owner was instructed to place post-it notes with his website address on it in several bathrooms.
+The comment related to a story that seems pretty familiar in the world of website owners.
+A new website owner, completely unfamiliar with search engine optimization and website marketing, was looking for help.
+In an effort to help market the website, the owner was instructed to place Post-it notes with his website address on them in several bathrooms.

 What SEO work did this person actually do?
-In all reality, there was no SEO work at all – just regular viral marketing
+In all reality, there was no SEO work at all – just regular viral marketing.

 Making a Splash Big Enough To Notice – The Real Payoff

 Allow me to be overdramatic for a moment, but if you want to get to the top of Google, you not only have to be the website that shows all the information possible on Hurricane Katrina, you also have to be the website that causes Hurricane Katrina.
-In other words, if you want to get to the top of the rankings – make enough noise that people start searching for your website independent of ‘just finding’ you in the search engine results pages.

 If Google’s base is hammering their search results to know more about BlueWidgets.com, then they will ultimately serve BlueWidgets.com as a result to their users.
 If they fail to do this, then they will lose trust among their users.